Brief data for post-9D- tension post

 Estimation of the net area.

-We have staggered bolts, we will check another route E ABE’, that route passes by two staggered bolts, and the distance g is 3 inches, which is the vertical distance between the lines of bolts, while the spacing s is the distance between bolts in the direction of the load, S equals 2 inches.
+We have staggered bolts.
+We will check another route, E ABE’.
+That route passes by two staggered bolts.
+The distance g is 3 inches, which is the vertical distance between the bolt lines, while the spacing s is the distance between bolts in the direction of the load.
+S equals 2 inches.

-For the second route, we will add the area of the staggered path and will deduct the area of holes, or the area of the two holes from the gross area of the angle.
+For the second route, we will add the area of the staggered path and deduct the area of holes or the area of the two holes from the gross area of the angle.

-The final value of the net area for the second route is equal to 4.302 inch ^2, which is less than the net area estimated from the first route.
+The final net area value for the second route is 4.302 inch 2, which is less than the net area estimated for the first route.

-The final net area is the minimum value of the two estimated values which equals 4.302 inch2.
+The final net area is the minimum value of the two estimated values, 4.302 inch2.

 Estimation of the minimum net area of the angle.